 The museum remains open till 9 pm on weekends and holidays and later during the busiest times of the year.

 TeamLab Borderless is at Odaiba Palette Town 2F, 1-3-8 Aomi, Koto-ku, Tokyo.
+Skip the line and book your entry ticket here.

 15- Relax At Odeo-Onsen Monogatari